Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

-Why People Like Living in Bowen
+Why people like living in Bowen

-Who Bowen Suits
+Who Bowen suits

 📊InvestorsRental coverage trails the state average.